trucomanx-desktop/ClipboardTextCorrection/doc/README.md

 ## Text analysis from clipboard

 * **Text statistics**: Returns an approximate analysis of the number of words, no-words and tokens in the text.
+* **Text readability:** Returns various readability indices on the text in the clipboard.

 ## Program usage information